mighty-gerbils/gerbil/doc/reference/misc.md

   size       := integer; the size of each integer in bytes
 ```

-Encodes a list of unsigend integers to a u8vector.
+Encodes a list of unsigned integers to a u8vector.

 ### u8vector->sint-list
 ``` scheme